Adult Degree Completion Program

 Year the Program Began: 2002

-Degree Offered: Bachelor of Science in Business Management (Concentration in Health Care Management available at the Daphne and Pell City sites)
+Degree Offered: Bachelor of Science in Business Management (Concentration in Health Care Management available at the Birmingham-LSCC, Daphne, Montgomery, Opelika, and Pell City sites) or Bachelor of Science in Criminal Justice with Minors available in Management and Administration/Psychology.

 Accelerated Format: Classes meet one night a week in five-week sessions.
 There are three five-week sessions per semester.

-Convenient Locations: Baldwin County—Bay Minette, Daphne; Birmingham—Jefferson State Community College Campuses in Center Point, Shelby, Pell City, and Lawson State Community College (LSCC); Brewton—Jefferson Davis Community College; Clanton—Jefferson State Community College; Enterprise—Enterprise-Ozark Community College; Gadsden—Etowah County; Montgomery—Huntingdon College
+Convenient Locations: Baldwin County—Bay Minette, Daphne; Birmingham—Jefferson State Community College Campuses in Center Point, Shelby, Pell City, and Lawson State Community College (LSCC); Brewton—Jefferson Davis Community College; Clanton—Jefferson State Community College; Enterprise—Enterprise-Ozark Community College; Gadsden—Etowah County; Montgomery—Huntingdon College; Opelika—Southern Union State Community College; and Rainsville—Northeast Alabama Community College

 Required for Admission: At least 30–45 hours of transferable college credit earned at regionally accredited institutions; 2.0 cumulative grade point average in course work completed (see the ADCP section of the Catalog for specific information about previously earned credit and admission to the program).

-Application Procedure: Submit the Adult Degree Completion Program Application for Admission; request official transcripts from all colleges attended; submit the signature page for your campus of interest.
+Application Procedure: Submit the Adult Degree Completion Program Application for Admission; request official transcripts from all colleges attended.

 Non-discrimination Policy: Huntingdon College admits students of any race, color, sex, age, religion, or national or ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the College.
 It does not discriminate on the basis of race, color, sex, age, religion, disability that does not prohibit the performance of essential educational functions, and national or ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other College administered programs.